Genentech/tangram2/README.md

 For the environment, the `X` prefix represents the OS you are using, e.g., `linux`, `macos`, or `windows`.

+Setting up the conda environment and completing the installation typically takes less than 10 minutes on a desktop computer.

 ### Tangram2 Paper
 You can find all the notebooks used to generate the figures in the paper in the `analysis` directory.
 The notebooks are organized by figure number, and each notebook contains the code used to generate the corresponding figure in the paper.